eyal-gi/Tweeter-Authorship-Attribution/README.md

 # Tweeter-Authorship-Classification

-This project was done as part of an NLP class.
-The task is to calissy whether a tweet from the USA president's Tweeter account was written by the president or by a staff member, during the term of Donald Trump.
+This project was done as part of an NLP class, during my Graduate studies in Data Science.
+The task was to classify whether a tweet from the USA president's Tweeter account was written by the president or by a staff member, during the term of Donald Trump.

 The raw data contains the tweet, the user, time stamp, and the device the tweet was sent from.